cliaz/homelab/README.md

 ![Data flow](./docs/Homelab_Data_Flow.png)

 # Components
-Also check out the [Things to note](#Things-to-note) section, as some of the design decisions are elaborated on there.
+As well as reading the different component descriptions, check out the [Things to note](#Things-to-note) section, as some of the design decisions are elaborated on there.

 ## Home Services stack
 This stack is designed to provide overarching services that will be used by various different stacks.
-It should be able to run independantly of other stacks, however other stacks may rely on it
+It should be able to run independently of other stacks, however other stacks may rely on it.

 It consists of the following services:
 - Swag: Reverse proxy to support easy connectivity.
 Also updates your dynamic DNS
+- AdGuard Home: Ad Blocking and internal DNS resolution
 - Home Assistant: Home automation system
 - Homarr: Configurable home page for all the various services created across these stacks
-- Wyze-bridge: Wyze camera feed aggregator.
-Makes video streams accessible without having to go online

 ## Media stack
 This stack is purely for media management.
-It may break if the Home Services stack is not present
+It may break if the Home Services stack is not present.

 It consists of the following services:
 - Plex: Main media server
 - Tautulli: Plex media server monitoring service
 - Gluetun: VPN client to provide containers secure outbound connectivity
 - qBittorrent: torrent client.
-Relies on Gluetun
+Relies on Gluetun to provide outbound DNS
+- Flaresolverr: solves Cloudflares checks for qBittorrent
 - Radarr: Automated movie management and integration with torrent client
 - Sonarr: Same as radarr but for TV shows
 - Prowlarr: Torrent indexers proxy